JackBJ23/Topo-GEN/README.md

 ```
 To run new synthetic experiments with new point clouds:
 ```
---python synthetic_experiments.py --point cloud (add) --true_point_cloud (add)
+--python synthetic_experiments.py --point_cloud (add) --true_point_cloud (add)
 ```
+For instance, an input point cloud of three points in 2D can be [[0., 0.], [1., 0.], [0., 1.]].
 The algorithm will directly convert the true point cloud into the ground truth diagram capturing its properties (to avoid the need of manually designing the diagram).
-Leaving --loss_parameters blank will lead to using the bottleneck loss of degrees 0 and 1.
-Otherwise, fill the vector of weights [w_bottleneck0, w_bottleneck1, w_entropy0, w_entropy1, w_ksigma0, w_ksigma1, w_density] with some non-negative float values.
-Each is asociated with a different topological loss.

 # Working principle of topology-informed generative models